The Scream (album)

-The Scream is the debut studio album by the British rock band Siouxsie and the Banshees, released on 13 November 1978 by Polydor Records.
-The Scream was met with widespread critical acclaim; it was seen as a musical development in rock music.
-Its innovative combination of angular and serrated guitar and a bass-led rhythm, with machine-like drums played mostly on tom-toms, made it a pioneering work of the post-punk genre.
+The Scream is the debut studio album by British rock band Siouxsie and the Banshees, released on November 13, 1978, by Polydor Records.
+Prior to recording of the album, the band recorded two sessions for BBC radio, during which they had premiered the tracks "Metal Postcard" and "Overground".
+Following the commercial success of their debut single, "Hong Kong Garden", which peaked at number seven on the UK chart, the band returned to the studio with the same co-producer, Steve Lillywhite.
+The Scream was recorded in one week and mixed in three weeks at RAK.

+The record was hailed as a landmark by reviewers and it is considered a pioneering work of post-punk.
+The music combines an angular and jagged guitar, a bass-led rhythm, with machine-like drums heavy on tom-toms.
+The sound has been described as claustrophobic, big with a lot of space.
+In the UK, The Scream reached number twelve on the Albums chart.

-The album strongly influenced post-punk, noise rock and alternative rock genres and rock guitar playing in general.
-Bands and musicians such as Joy Division, Killing Joke and Steve Albini cited it as an inspiration.
+Besides post-punk, it profoundly impacted noise rock and alternative rock genres and rock guitar playing in general.
+Bands and musicians including Joy Division, U2, Killing Joke, Steve Albini of Big Black and the Jesus and Mary Chain have cited it as an influence.

 Background

 In late 1977, Siouxsie and the Banshees received major press coverage but failed to secure a recording deal.
 In October 1977, Sounds reported that someone had sprayed the walls of 15 record companies with the words "Sign the Banshees: Do it now".
 The following year (1978) in June, the band signed with Polydor.

 John McKay had become the band's guitarist in July 1977; music historian Clinton Heylin argued that the recruitment of McKay (along with the first steps of Magazine in late 1977 and the formation of PiL in mid-1978), marked the "true starting-point for English post-punk".
-Several songs from The Scream had already been recorded on BBC Radio 1 for two John Peel sessions: "Mirage", "Metal Postcard" and "Suburban Relapse" premiered in November 1977, and "Overground" and "Carcass" were aired three months later in February 1978.
+Several songs off The Scream had already been recorded and broadcast on BBC Radio 1 for two John Peel sessions: "Mirage", "Metal Postcard" and "Suburban Relapse" premiered in November 1977, and "Overground" and "Carcass" were aired three months later in February 1978.
 When recording their first Peel session, Siouxsie Sioux and bassist Steven Severin had described their music as "cold, machine-like and passionate at the same time".
 Music journalist Vivien Goldman wrote: "Siouxsie and the Banshees sound like a 21st century industrial plant".
 Their first Peel session became one of the most requested in the show’s history.